Terms and Conditions (Migrant Workers) Bill

 Overview

-This bill aims to prevent employers from offering migrant workers less favourable terms and conditions than those offered to UK nationals for the same work.
-It achieves this by amending the Equality Act 2010 to make immigration status a protected characteristic against discrimination in employment.
+This bill aims to prevent employers from offering migrant workers less favorable terms and conditions than those offered to UK nationals for the same job.
+It achieves this by amending the Equality Act 2010 to include immigration status as a protected characteristic against discrimination in employment.

 Description

-The Terms and Conditions (Migrant Workers) Bill amends the Equality Act 2010.
+The Terms and Conditions (Migrant Workers) Bill amends the Equality Act 2010 to prohibit discrimination based on immigration status in employment.
 Specifically:

-- Immigration Status as Protected Characteristic: It adds "immigration status" as a protected characteristic under the Equality Act 2010, preventing discrimination based on a worker's immigration status.
+- Immigration Status as a Protected Characteristic: The bill adds "immigration status" as a protected characteristic under the Equality Act 2010, making it illegal to discriminate against someone based on their visa status or right to be in the UK.

-- Exception for Proportionate Means: It includes an exception.
-Employers are not considered discriminatory if they can demonstrate that treating a migrant worker differently is a proportionate means of achieving a legitimate aim.
+- Exception for Proportionate Means: The bill includes an exception.
+Employers are not in breach of the law if they can demonstrate that the differential treatment is a proportionate means of achieving a legitimate aim.
+This suggests that there may be some limited circumstances where different treatment could be justified.

-- Definition of Immigration Status: The bill clearly defines "immigration status" to include the nature and extent of a person's right to be in the UK, encompassing any conditions attached.
+- Definition of Immigration Status: The bill provides a clear definition of "immigration status" encompassing the nature and extent of an individual's right to be in the UK, including any conditions on their visa.

 Government Spending

-The bill does not directly specify government spending.
-Implementation may involve some administrative costs for enforcement and monitoring, but no figures are provided in the bill text.
+The bill doesn't directly specify government spending.
+The impact will likely be indirect, possibly including increased costs associated with enforcement and potential legal challenges.
+No specific figures are provided in the bill text.

 Groups Affected